MMRIZE/MMM-CalDAV/README.md

 calendars: ["Family", "Work"], // Get events from "Family" and "Work" calendar then will serve them as "Family.ics" and "Work.ics"

 calendars: [
-  {displayName: "Family", icsName: "private.ics"}, // Get events from "Family" calendar then will serve them as "private.ics" {displayName: "Work", icsName: "company.ics"}, // Get events from "Work" calendar then will serve them as "company.ics" ],
+  {displayName: "Family", icsName: "private"}, // Get events from "Family" calendar then will serve them as "private.ics" {displayName: "Work", icsName: "company"}, // Get events from "Work" calendar then will serve them as "company.ics" ],
 ```